Barry Calhoun Kalamazoo

 What does invasive species management involve?

-Join us in the fight against invasive species – together, we can make a difference!
-Are you involved in education or controlling invasive species, or interested in adding invasive species efforts to your organization's goals?
-You'd be a great partner!
 As a partner, you'll receive program updates, information on new invasive species detection and control methods, and collaborative opportunities with other organizations.
 Plus, you'll have the chance to speak about how invasive species affect your organization or community and the challenges you face.

 How can you become a partner?